CristianSusa/piano-allwinner-113/embedded-systems-development/README.md

 ```

 ### 3. Toolchain
-These tools will help us in the compilation proccess, the `TOOLCHAIN` folder is available at `Resources`.
+These tools will help us in the compilation proccess, the `TOOLCHAIN` folder is available at `resources`.
 Just make sure to add the this folder to the path with `export PATH=$HOME/TOOLCHAIN/gcc-linaro-7.2.1-2017.11-x86_64_arm-linux-gnueabi/bin:$PATH`

 ### 4. U-boot setup
-Within the `Resources` folder you also have the `v1.0.1.tar.gz` folder.
-You need to unpack that and patch the instructions with some files available at `patch_uboot`, also available in `Resources`.
+Within the `resources` folder you also have the `v1.0.1.tar.gz` folder.
+You need to unpack that and patch the instructions with some files available at `patch_uboot`, also available in `resources`.
 This way:

 ```
 tar zxvf v1.0.1.tar.gz